josemariasosa/rubik/README.md

 # rubik

 A set of very useful tools for data wrangling and data processing that could be used with the Python library Pandas.
-This tools allows the user to give to a Pandas DataFrame any kind of complex structure, being able to arrange columns and rows as if they were part of a Rubik's cube.
+This set of tools allows the user to give to a Pandas DataFrame any kind of complex structure, being able to arrange columns and rows as if they were part of a Rubik's cube.

 Share **rubik** with all your panda friends!